Fish-Vista: A Multi-Purpose Dataset for Understanding & Identification of Traits from Images: Dataset Release

 The source images in our dataset come with various licenses, mostly within the Creative Commons family.
-We provide license and citation information, including the source institution for each image, in our metadata CSV files available in the HuggingFace repository.
-Additionally, we attribute each image to the original FishAIR URL from which it was downloaded.
+We will provide license and citation information, including the source institution for each image, in our metadata CSV files, which will be made available in the HuggingFace repository.
+Additionally, we will attribute each image to the original FishAIR URL from which it was downloaded.

 A small subset of our images (approximately 1k) from IDigBio are licensed under CC-BY-ND, which prohibits us from distributing processed versions of these images.
-Therefore, we do not publish these $\approx 1,000$ images in the repository.
-Instead, we provide the URLs for downloading the original images and a processing script that can be applied to obtain the processed versions we use.
+Therefore, we will not publish these $\approx 1,000$ images.
+Instead, we will provide the URLs for downloading the original images and a processing script that can be applied to obtain the processed versions we use.

-Our dataset is licensed under CC-BY-NC 4.0 (\url{https://creativecommons.org/licenses/by-nc/4.0/deed.en}).
-However, as mentioned earlier, individual images within our dataset have different licenses, which are specified in our CSV files.
-We are copying the licenses of the original sources so that anyone using our dataset should adhere to the licensing requirements of the individual images.
+Our dataset will be licensed under CC-BY-NC 4.0.
+However, as mentioned earlier, individual images within our dataset have different licenses, which will be specified in our CSV files.
+We will provide the licenses of the original sources so that anyone using our dataset can adhere to the licensing requirements of the individual images.